 MEDEEM has a fleet of in-house software solutions for geo-data (GPS/GIS), socio-data and bio-data collection; constantly looking for collaboration opportunities in conservation, wildlife, land management, and industries that require rapid attribute data collection.

-- November 2018 –Weevil monitoring activities, weevil rearing pond construction, steering committee meeting and site visit
+- November 2018 –Weevil monitoring activities, weevil mass rearing pond construction, steering committee meeting and site visit.

 - October 2018 – Weevil shipment received, Weevil introduction